Jerkbaits vs. Minnow Lures: Understanding Key Differences for Effective Fishing

 • Minnow: 5 fish (avg.
 2.1 lbs)

-• Conclusion: In cooler spring water, the erratic dart-pause of the jerkbait was more effective than the smooth minnow retrieve.
+Conclusion: In cooler spring water, the erratic movement and pause of the jerkbait proved significantly more effective than the steady retrieve of the minnow lure.

 Minnow Lures